Pluteus cervinus Fawn Pluteus Shipley Country Park,

 on dead twigs and logs.
 Thought to be a very pale version of the

 yellow tramella mesenterica.
-Autumn-Winter.
-Inedible
+Autumn-Winter

 Daldinia concentrica (possibly) Bramcote Open Space,